humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

+	<span class="summary-icon">Decrease music notation size.</span>

-	This button decreases the music notation size.
-Also see the text size buttons further to the left, which are similar, but have a circular shape.
-You can also decrease the size of the text and music together from the web browser's zoom controls (<span class="keypress">control-plus</span>).
+	Also see the circular sizing buttons further to the left, which have a similar effect on the text editor's font size.

+	You can also decrease the size of the text and music together from the web browser's zoom controls (<span class="keypress">control-minus</span>).

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">